ietf-wg-asdf/SDF/sdf.md

 Note that the term "properties" as an additional quality for defining map entries is unrelated to sdfProperty.

+## Implementation notes

+JSO-based keywords are also used in the specification techniques of a number of ecosystems, but some adjustments may be required.

+E.g., {{OCF}} is based on Swagger 2.0 which appears to be based on "draft-4" {{-jso4}} (also called draft-5, but semantically intended to be equivalent to draft-4).
+The "`exclusiveMinimum`" and "`exclusiveMaximum`" keywords use the Boolean form there, so on import to SDF their values have to be replaced by the values of the respective "`minimum`"/"`maximum`" keyword, which are themselves then removed; the reverse transformation applies on export.

+TBD: add any useful implementation notes we can find for other ecosystems that use JSO.

 # Acknowledgements
 {: numbered="no"}